FINDINGS OF FACT AND CONCLUSIONS OF LAW

 Defendant’s Exhibit 3 at 4-5.

 16. One of the primary purposes of the I-10/Thomasville Road Study was to designate a stopping point for commercialization along the Thomasville Road corridor.
 At first, the study designated Raymond Diehl Road as this stopping point.
-Plaintiff's Exhibit 4A at 5.
-The large Office-Residential ("OR") area directly north of the Cureton property was intended to serve as a transitional area between the commercial uses north of Raymond Diehl Road and the residential uses intended to start at the Cureton property and extend southward.
+Plaintiffs Exhibit 4A at 5.
+The large Office-Residential (“OR”) area directly north of the Cureton property was intended to serve as a transitional area between the commercial uses north of Raymond Diehl Road and the residential uses intended to start at the Cureton property and extend southward.

 D. The Cureton Property

 17. In 1984, the Planning Commission voted 3-2 to recommend approval of D.D.
-Cureton, III's request for a Land Use Plan Map Amendment from Open Space, Urban Undesignated, Medium Density Residential to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 1 to Office-Residence Limited Use with site plan on 7.44 acres fronting on the east side of Thomasville Road and lying directly south of its intersection with Live Oak Plantation Road.
-See Plaintiff's Exhibit 4A.
+Cureton, Ill’s request for a Land Use Plan Map Amendment from Open Space, Urban Undesignated, Medium Density Residential to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 1 to Office-Residence Limited Use with site plan on 7.44 acres fronting on the east side of Thomasville Road and lying directly south of its intersection with Live Oak Plantation Road.
+See Plaintiffs Exhibit 4A.

-18. In its Comprehensive Plan Analysis, the Planning Commission noted that "[t]his parcel [the Cureton property] and all other parcels along the east side of Thomasville Road south to Woodgate Way are designated for Medium Density Residential (0-20 dwelling units per net residential acre)" with certain other conditions.
-Plaintiff's Exhibit 4A at 3.
-The property on the east side of Thomasville Road north of the [Cureton property] is designated Office-Transitional and is "intended to serve as a transition area between commercial uses to the north and residential uses to the south and to prevent retail commercial uses from extending southward along the Thomasville Road corridor."
-Plaintiff's Exhibit 4A at 3.
+18. In its Comprehensive Plan Analysis, the Planning Commission noted that “[tjhis parcel [the Cureton property] and all other parcels along the east side of Thomasville Road south to Woodgate Way are designated for Medium Density Residential (0-20 dwelling units per net residential acre)” with certain other conditions.
+Plaintiffs Exhibit 4A at 3.
+The property on the east side of Thomasville Road north of the [Cureton property] is designated Office-Transitional and is “intended to serve as a transition area between commercial uses to the north and residential uses to the south and to prevent retail commercial uses from extending southward along the Thomasville Road corridor.”
+Plaintiffs Exhibit 4A at 3.

 19. As previously noted, Raymond Diehl Road was the original stopping point for commercialization along the Thomasville Road corridor.
 In the Planning Commission’s rezoning analysis of the Cureton Property, the Commission stated that

-By shifting the OR break line to the south[,] a strong argument can be made for shifting the retail commercial zoning break line southward of Raymond Diehl Road.
+By shifting the OR break line to the south[,] a- strong argument can be made for shifting the retail commercial 'zoning break line southward of Raymond Diehl Road.
 Applicants for commercial zoning will have the argument that since the OR buffer has been shifted southward, there is not reason to retain the OR zoning and buffer status on the northern parcels currently comprising the OR transition area.
 Approval of such requests could easily open the gateway for the commercialization of Thomasville Road.

-Plaintiff's Exhibit 4A at 5.
+Plaintiffs Exhibit 4A at 5.

-20. At the public meeting the Commissioners heard both from citizens who supported the rezoning application as well as from citizens who expressed concern that altering the current boundary between commercial uses and residential uses at this time would "allow additional changes in the future which could be detrimental to the neighborhood."
-Plaintiff's Exhibit 4A at 53.
+20. At the public meeting the Commissioners heard both from citizens who supported the rezoning application as well as from citizens who expressed concern that altering the current boundary between commercial uses and residential uses at this time would “allow additional changes in the future which could be detrimental to the neighborhood.”
+Plaintiffs Exhibit 4A at 53.
 Some of the Commissioners feared that approval of the rezoning request might be used as precedent for future rezoning requests.

 21. The Commission voted 3-2 to adopt Ordinances No. 84-0-2322 and 2323, thereby approving D.D.
-Cureton, III's request for a Land Use Plan Map Amendment from Open Space, Urban Undesignated, Medium Density Residential to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 1 to Office-Residence Limited Use.
+Cureton, Ill’s request for a Land Use Plan Map Amendment from Open Space, Urban Undesignated, Medium Density Residential to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 1 to Office-Residence Limited Use.

 E. The Moon Property

-22. In 1985, the Planning Commission voted 5-0 to recommend approval of a land use plan amendment rezoning Lester Moon's property from Medium Density Residential and Urban Undesignated to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 2 to Office-Residence Limited Use with site plan on 16.45 acres fronting on the east side of Thomasville Road and lying approximately 650 feet south of Metropolitan Boulevard.
-See Plaintiff's Exhibit 4B.
+22. In 1985, the Planning Commission voted 5-0 to recommend approval of a land use plan amendment rezoning Lester Moon’s property from Medium Density Residential and Urban Undesignated to Office-Transitional and for a change in zone classification from Agricultural 2 and Residence 2 to Office-Residence Limited Use with site plan on 16.45 acres fronting on the east side of Thomasville Road and lying approximately 650 feet south of Metropolitan Boulevard.
+See Plaintiffs Exhibit 4B.

 23. In its Comprehensive Plan analysis, the Planning Commission noted

-The parcel to the south [Lucerne in the Woodlands] has been zoned [] residential and is currently being developed.
+The parcel to the south [Lucerne in the Woodlands] has been zoned [ ] residential and is currently being developed.
 Therefore, that tract does provide a break point for future rezonings to the south.
 However, ... by shifting the OR break point further south a strong argument can be made for shifting the retail commercial zoning south of Raymond Diehl Road on the east side of Thomasville Road.
 Applicants for commercial zoning can make the argument that since the OR buffer has shifted southward, there is no reason to retain one-half mile of OR frontage as buffer.

-Plaintiff's Exhibit 4B at 6 (emphasis added).
-The Planning Commission "felt that even though the request was inconsistent with [the] 1978 Interchange Plan, [] this application would be the last non-residential application possible since zoning and land use south of the request is developing residentially."
+Plaintiffs Exhibit 4B at 6 (emphasis added).
+The Planning Commission “felt that even though the request was inconsistent with [the] 1978 Interchange Plan, [] this application would be the last non-residential application possible since zoning and land use south of the request is developing residentially.”
 Id. at 7.

 24. The City Commissioners unanimously voted to adopt the Ordinances permitting rezoning of the Moon property.